• Home

 Calendly + Zoom

-Both have AI features, but Zoom edges ahead
+Both have AI features, but Zoom is far ahead

 Both Zoom and GoTo Meeting hopped right on the AI bandwagon.
 But Zoom may have jumped in too aggressively: at first, it changed its terms of service to make it possible to develop AI models with all meeting data.
 This meant that audio, faces, and facial expressions captured in a meeting—even personal 1-on-1s—were all fair game to use as training data.
 The backlash was massive, so Zoom promised in a blog post not to go that route anymore.

 GoTo Meeting also has AI features, but they're modest in comparison.
 The Smart Assistant records and transcribes meetings, generating highlights and quick summaries to help you find what you need.
-Apart from that, there's not much more artificially intelligent magic going on here.
+It can also detect tasks and action items, so you can take those lists and start working right away.
+But apart from that, there's not much more artificially intelligent magic going on here.

 Zoom has a free plan, GoTo Meeting doesn't